- An HSA is an employee-owned, employee-funded savings account that employees can use to cover eligible healthcare expenses.

 If your company has a qualifying HDHP as a health insurance option, it is usually wise to offer an HSA alongside it.
 Although some companies offer HDHPs as their only group health plan option, most employers give employees a choice between a qualifying HDHP (with an HSA) and a non-HDHP.
 This lets employees choose a medical plan and savings account that works best for them.

-“Both employers and employees realize reduced premium costs and additional tax savings when an employer offers a qualifying high-deductible health plan with a health savings account feature to employees,” Amy Christen, an employee benefits attorney and a member of Dykema Gossett, told Business News Daily.
+“Both employers and employees realize reduced premium costs and additional tax savings when an employer offers a qualifying high-deductible health plan with a health savings account feature to employees,” Amy Christen, an employee benefits attorney and a member of Dykema, told Business News Daily.

-“Consumer-driven healthcare incentivizes individuals to not immediately seek expensive medical care for all conditions (e.g., ER visits) and instead to visit less-costly providers at regular appointments,” Christen said.
+“Consumer-driven healthcare incentivizes individuals to not immediately seek expensive medical care for all conditions, such as ER visits, and instead to visit less-costly providers at regular appointments,” Christen said.
 “In turn, the employer’s overall costs of providing healthcare benefits to its workforce should decrease.”

 Are employers required to contribute to an HSA?